What is Scrutiny?

 The list of suggestions are then taken to a work-planning session involving all elected Members who then select one area/ topic for each committee that will be the subject of an in-depth review.

-Each committee will meet five times per year in addition to the chosen task and finish review activity.
+Each committee will meet four times per year in addition to the chosen task and finish review activity.

 What is a task and finish review?